 With a credit score in this range, lenders will usually not entertain your application for a loan or credit.
 You may have this score simply because you have not taken any credit in the past or have just started working and are using a credit card or taking on debt for the first time.
-You may also have a score like this when you have made too many enquiries for credit in quick succession at the start of your career without any real credit history.
+You may have this score because you have made too many inquiries for credit in quick succession at the start of your career without any real credit history.

-To boost your score, take on a small debt like a collateral-free personal loan and repay it with regular and timely EMIs.
+To boost your score, take a small debt like a collateral-free personal loan and repay it with regular and timely EMIs.
 Use your credit card wisely, paying off more than the minimum balance.
-Take care not to use up your entire credit limit.
-Keep your utilisation to 30% for best results and you’ll see your score increasing.
-So, a good practice is to check credit score for free regularly and if there is any possible discrepancies corrected them as the earliest.
+Ensure you don’t use up your entire credit limit.
+Keep your utilisation to 30% for best results, and you’ll see your score increasing.
+So, a good practice is to check credit score for free regularly and correct any possible discrepancies as soon as possible.

 To step into a safe zone, increase your credibility by planning your expenses better and clear your dues before the given date.
-Make use of the eligibility calculator for loans before you apply to ensure that you qualify.
-Also ensure that you do not apply for credit frivolously or for unimportant desires.
+Use the eligibility calculator for loans before you apply to ensure that you qualify.
+Also, confirm that you do not apply for credit frivolously or for unimportant desires.
 If you have multiple credit cards, pick two or three that offer you better rewards, and use them with care, paying off the total balance without incurring additional interest.
 A little financial planning can help you move from this score bracket into a more respectable one.

 If your credit score is in this range, you are almost at the stage where lenders look upon you as a trustworthy and creditworthy applicant.
-This score reveals that you have built a credit history, taking on unsecured as well as secured credit.
-At this stage you can get a loan or avail credit at a decent interest rate, but may not be awarded a high credit limit.
-This could be influenced by a number of reasons, the most important being your income and money management.
+This score reveals that you have built a credit history, taking on unsecured and secured credit.
+At this stage, you can get a loan or avail of credit at a decent interest rate but may not get a high credit limit.
+Several reasons could influence this, the most important being your income and money management.
 You may also be getting some pre-approved loan and credit card offers, but before jumping on the bandwagon, continue to plan your finances with care.